Psiphon-Inc/psiphon-automation/EmailResponder/README.md

 # Reduce the message size limit.
 There's no reason for large messages to be coming in.
 message_size_limit = 8192000

+# Setting this to 0 indicates that "mail delivery should be tried only once"
+#bounce_queue_lifetime = 0

 # Reject messages that don't meet these criteria
 smtpd_recipient_restrictions =